khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 5 line 15: Does the word “preferred” (in quotes) mean that the cells fired more action potentials?
 Maybe refrain from personification.

+We hope that the word "prefer" is intuitive enough to most readers; it is also way shorter than "responded with more spikes", or "produced more action potentials", which allows for easier writing.
+We also believe that most readers of this article will not be at risk of truly personifying neurons, so while we take care to never personify animals, we are usually a bit more relaxed when talking about cells, channels, receptors etc.

+Still, to make this sentence better, we removed the quotes around "preferred", to make it more obvious that it is just our normal word use (we use this word 6 times in the paper), and not an allegory.

 > Bottom of page 5, “Effects of acoustic and multisensory stimulation: